-- processing operations have infringed the GDPR; - Ordering the controller or processor to comply with the data subject's request to exercise his/her rights; - Ordering the controller or processor to bring processing activities into compliance in a specified manner and time frame: - Ordering the controller to communicate a personal data breach to the data subject; - Imposing a temporary or definitive limitation including a ban on processing; - Ordering rectification or erasure of personal data or restriction of processing and notification of such actions to recipients to whom personal data have been disclosed; - Ordering the withdrawal of a certification if its requirements are no longer met; - Imposing an administrative fine, in addition to or instead of these corrective measures; and - Ordering the suspension of data flows to a recipient in a third country or to an international organisation. - Authorisation and advisory powers of supervisory authorities include (Article 58(3)): - Advising the controller in accordance with the prior consultation procedure (Article 36); - Issuing opinions to the Member State government on any issue related to the protection of personal data;
+- processing operations have infringed the GDPR; - " Ordering the controller or processor to comply with the data subject's request to exercise his/ her rights; - " Ordering the controller or processor to bring processing activities into compliance in a specified manner and time frame; - " Ordering the controller to communicate a personal data breach to the data subject; - " Imposing a temporary or definitive limitation including a ban on processing; - " Ordering rectification or erasure of personal data or restriction of processing and notification of such actions to recipients to whom personal data have been disclosed; - Ordering the withdrawal of a certification if its requirements are no longer met; - " Imposing an administrative fine, in addition to or instead of these corrective measures; and - " Ordering the suspension of data flows to a recipient in a third country or to an international organisation. - Authorisation and advisory powers of supervisory authorities include (Article 58(3)): - " Advising the controller in accordance with the prior consultation procedure (in Article 36): - " Issuing opinions to the Member State government on any issue

-- " Authorising processing by a controller carried out in the public interest, including in relation to social protection and public health, if Member State law requires such prior authorisation; - " Issuing opinions and approving draft codes of practice, drawn up by associations and other bodies representing categories of controllers or processors, to ensure the proper application of the GDPR; - " Accrediting certification bodies; - " Issuing certifications and approve criteria of certification; - " Adopting standard contractual clauses for data processing or sub-processing contracts; or for data transfers to non EEA countries (the latter must be approved by the Commission); - " Authorising contractual clauses between a controller or processor and a controller, processor or recipient of personal data in a non-EEA
+- related to the protection of personal data; - " Authorising processing by a controller carried out in the public interest, including in relation to social protection and public health, if Member State law requires such prior authorisation; - " Issuing opinions and approving draft codes of practice, drawn up by associations and other bodies representing categories of controllers or processors, to ensure the proper application of the GDPR; - " Accrediting certification bodies; - " Issuing certifications and approve criteria of certification; - " Adopting standard contractual clauses for data processing or subprocessing contracts; or for data transfers to non EEA countries (the latter must be approved by the Commission); - " Authorising contractual clauses between a controller or processor and a controller, processor or recipient of personal data in a non-EEA country or international organisation; - " Authorising provisions to be inserted into administrative arrangements between public bodies for international data transfers; and - " Approving binding corporate rules. - The DPC may bring infringements of the GDPR to the attention of the courts and commence legal proceedings in order to enforce the provisions of the

-- country or international organisation; - " Authorising provisions to be inserted into administrative arrangements between public bodies for international data transfers; and - " Approving binding corporate rules. - The DPC may bring infringements of the GDPR to the attention of the courts and commence legal proceedings in order to enforce the provisions of the GDPR (Article 58(5)).
-Member States may, by law, provide for its supervisory authority to have additional powers provided that it does not impair the operation of the cooperation and consistency mechanisms of the GDPR (Article 58(1) & (6)). - Each supervisory authority must produce annual reports of its activities, including a list of types of infringements notified and types of corrective measures taken, which shall be made available to the public (Article 59).
+- GDPR (Article 58(5)).
+This right is without prejudice to the powers of prosecutorial authorities under Member State law.
+The DPC is the current data protection prosecutorial authority and we do not expect this to change under the GDPR. - Member States may, by law, provide for its supervisory authority to have additional powers provided that it does not impair the cooperation and consistency mechanisms of the GDPR (Article 58(1) & (6)). - Each supervisory authority must produce annual reports of its activities, including a list of types of infringements notified and types of corrective measures taken, which shall be made available to the public (Article 59).